 WHEN DO I FIND OUT IF MY SCHOOL RECEIVED A GRANT?

-Notification will be emailed and mailed in early June to the Grant Contact listed on your application.
+Notification will be emailed and mailed during the middle of June to the Grant Contact listed on your application.
 Grant awards are made pending the availability of state funds and are confirmed in July.